ltkatz/calculatorPW/README.md

 ## Files

 readme.md - documentation
-.spec.ts - test definitions
+tests/inputs.spec.ts - test definitions
-helpers.ts - reusable functions to improve maintainability lookup.ts - constants for parameters that are reused frequently, single point of change to improve maintainability.
+tests/helpers.ts - reusable functions to improve maintainability tests/lookup.ts - constants for parameters that are reused frequently, single point of change to improve maintainability.
 This would be much more important in a Cypress implementation! playwright.config.ts - configuration file, currently set to have video always on and to ignore HTTPS errors (helpful if using a proxy) and to run on a single runner playwright-report - contains the report and videos from the last run videos - conains sample videos from my runs